DreasL02/NeuralNetworkAccelerator/README.md

 ```

 Where a and b are the inputs to the PE and c is a stored value alongside the final result.

 Notably the design handles varying fixed point numbers, and multiplication must therefore be handled with care,
 to ensure that the result is representable in the fixed point format.
+E.g, a multiplication of an
+input and a weight both in (4,4) fixed point format should result in a (4,4) fixed point format as opposed to a
+(8,8) fixed point format.
-This is done through a rounding algorithm that
-rounds up to nearest with round up on tie.
+This is done through a rounding algorithm that rounds up to nearest with round up on tie using shifting.

 Each clock cycle the PE passes on a and b in opposite directions, while c is stored locally.
 If the values inputted into the array are formatted correctly, the result of the matrix multiplication